aqb-lab/Quiet-on-Air/README.md

    - On mic **start** → runs the **Pause Media** shortcut
    - On mic **stop** → runs the **Resume Media** shortcut (only if paused earlier)
 3. **Menu-Bar UI**
-   Custom icon indicates live mic status.
+   Custom icon for basic controls and configuration

 ---